 You can also head to Shinsekai, Osaka’s “new world” district.
 This area retains its early 20th-century vibe, with its neon lights and the Tsutenkaku Tower looming overhead.

-Head to Namba, Osaka’s lively district for dinner.
+If you'd like to explore outside of Dotonbori, head to Namba, Osaka’s lively district, for dinner.
 For a true Osaka experience, dine at a local izakaya or seek out a kushikatsu restaurant, where skewers of meat, seafood, and vegetables are fried to perfection and served with dipping sauces.
 This casual dining experience reflects Osaka’s relaxed and food-loving culture.

 Take a short train ride to the tranquil Sumiyoshi Taisha Shrine, one of Japan’s oldest Shinto shrines.
 The shrine’s beautiful wooden architecture and serene setting offer a stark contrast to the city’s modernity.
 Be sure to cross the Taiko-bashi Bridge, a steep arched bridge that is said to cleanse you of impurities as you walk over it.